 Now that you know why you need to respect your shears, here’s how to show them a little love…

-- First, wipe the blades clean with a soft microfibre cloth (after every use).
+FIRST, after every use wipe the blades clean with a soft microfibre cloth.

 - Open your shears completely.

 - Place a tiny bit of a quality sewing machine oil on both sides of the pivot screw or fulcrum.

 - Next, with your blades pointing down, use a cutting regular motion to close and open them a few times.